Thomas Hobbes: John Bramhall

 In 1654 a small treatise, Of Liberty and Necessity, directed at Hobbes, was published by Bishop John Bramhall.
 Bramhall, a strong Arminian, had met and debated with Hobbes and afterwards wrote down his views and sent them privately to be answered in this form by Hobbes.
 Hobbes duly replied, but not for publication.
 However, a French acquaintance took a copy of the reply and published it with "an extravagantly laudatory epistle".
 Bramhall countered in 1655, when he printed everything that had passed between them (under the title of A Defence of the True Liberty of Human Actions from Antecedent or Extrinsic Necessity).

 In 1656, Hobbes was ready with The Questions Concerning Liberty, Necessity and Chance, in which he replied "with astonishing force" to the bishop.
 As perhaps the first clear exposition of the psychological doctrine of determinism, Hobbes's own two pieces were important in the history of the free will controversy.
 The bishop returned to the charge in 1658 with Castigations of Mr Hobbes's Animadversions, and also included a bulky appendix entitled The Catching of Leviathan the Great Whale.

 John Wallis

-Hobbes opposed the existing academic arrangements, and assailed the system of the original universities in Leviathan.
+Hobbes opposed the existing academic arrangements and assailed the system of the original universities in Leviathan.
 He went on to publish De Corpore, which contained not only tendentious views on mathematics but also an erroneous proof of the squaring of the circle.
 This all led mathematicians to target him for polemics and sparked John Wallis to become one of his most persistent opponents.
 From 1655, the publishing date of De Corpore, Hobbes and Wallis continued name-calling and bickering for nearly a quarter of a century, with Hobbes failing to admit his error to the end of his life.
-After years of debate, the spat over proving the squaring of the circle gained such notoriety that it has become one of the most infamous feuds in mathematical history.
+After years of debate, the spat over proving the squaring of the circle gained such notoriety that it has become one of the most infamous feuds in the history of mathematics.